JimberSoftware/docs/advanced/activedirectory/activedirectory.md

   }
   ```

-  We need to add the token.

-  We can find the token if we edit the server on Signal.
+  We need to add the token, which is to be found by editing the server on Signal.

 ![ad-light-edit-server.png](/ad-light-edit-server.png ':size=600x')

   Edit the settings.json accordingly: